 Graph of product liability settlements:

-Proving a Product Liability Case
+Proving a Product Liability Case in CA.

-Companies are responsible for the safety and effectiveness of the products they manufacture.
+Companies in California are responsible for the safety and effectiveness of the products they manufacture.
 If you have suffered an injury or other damages because of a defective product, you may be able to file a claim against the manufacturer of that product to recover financial compensation for your injuries and damages.
-These types of liability suits are called product liability claims.
+These types of liability lawsuits are called product liability claims.
 These types of claims not only aim to help injured victims obtain fair compensation but also help hold the negligent product manufacturers accountable.

 Proving that a product is defective is an important part of any product liability lawsuit.
 There are three ways in which a product can be defective: